-Six years on, the Partnership has grown to include more than 50 Churches and Individual Ministers with a shared vision of Bible-centred churches working together to strengthen and expand gospel ministry.
+Since then the Partnership has grown to include more than 70 Churches and Individual Ministers with a shared vision of Bible-centred churches working together to strengthen and expand gospel ministry.
 The Sussex Gospel Partnership is now part of a growing network of gospel partnerships around the country.Download an introduction to the SGP

 Aims & Values

 Convinced that Christ will build his church, we are passionate about working in partnership to grow local churches through:

 Uniting in prayer